 We've put together our definitive guide to strategy implementation, but what is strategy implementation and how do you do it?
-Simply put, strategy implementation is the term used to describe the process or activity that ensure that strategic planning is actually executed.
+Simply put, strategy implementation is the term used to describe the process or activity that ensures that strategic planning is actually executed.

 In other words, it's DOING what you said you would do when you were busy planning the strategy!

-There are six steps in our guide to strategy implementation that you can follow and ensure that your strategic plan evolves from just a plan, into a strategic implementation:
+There are six steps in our process guide to strategy implementation that you can follow and ensure that your strategic plan evolves from just a plan, into a strategic implementation:

 - Define your strategy framework